PooyaFekri/python-brightid/README.md

     'rFT1ASgPQuxUx0XfMq9EjBbuzCOaoOw_sdklaDamPXw'
     >>> time.sleep(10)
     >>> try:
-    ...     v = node.verifications.get(app, context_id)
+    ...     v = node.verifications.get(app, contextId)
     ... except Exception as e:
     ...     print(str(e))
     ...
     >>> v
-    {'unique': True, 'app': 'top-up-gifter', 'context': 'top-up-gifter', 'context_ids': ['a9ee5dc6ac114c95af50ef90225e0e53', '6e85ac7a7a1945d352de5c422db69f72']}
+    {'unique': True, 'app': 'top-up-gifter', 'context': 'top-up-gifter', 'contextIds': ['a9ee5dc6ac114c95af50ef90225e0e53', '6e85ac7a7a1945d352de5c422db69f72']}
 ```

-5. check its database to ensure none of linked `context_id`s by this user got the service supposed to be provided once for each user before.
-The response has a list of all `context_ids` the BrightID user linked under this context which can be used by app for this purpose.
+5. check its database to ensure none of linked `contextId`s by this user got the service supposed to be provided once for each user before.
+The response has a list of all `contextIds` the BrightID user linked under this context which can be used by app for this purpose.

-##Using API
+## Using API

 Check [BrightID API documentation](https://dev.brightid.org/docs/node-api) to find more details.